oneaudit/openpoc/README.md

 > Update schedule: every 24 hours
 ```

 It would be good to improve this source, such as by testing links or adding dates as there are none.
-Addition

 ## Nomisec Repository 👑